wellcomecollection/docs/rfcs/041-miro-data-changes/README.md

 ```
 MiroUpdateEvent {
+  description: String
   message: String
   date: Datetime
   user: String
 }
 ```

+The `description` will be an automatically generated description of the change, e.g.

+> Change license override from "None" to "cc-by"

+and the `message` will be a human-written explanation of why we made the change, e.g.

+> We realised we could make this available under a more permissive licence.

+The `date` and `user` will be automatically populated.

-and the `MiroSourceOverride` model will allow us to track overrides:
+The `MiroSourceOverride` model will allow us to track overrides:

 ```
 MiroSourceOverride {